JoseLOrtizJr/ad-on-azure/README.md

 In this guide, we will be installing Active Directory on Windows Server 2022 in a virtual environment using Microsoft Azure.
+If you don't have an Azure you can learn how to create one <b>[here](https://www.dannymoran.com/create-a-free-azure-account/)<b>.